Nicolai Lilin: Threats and legal issues

 On 19 August 2017, Lilin posted a tweet accusing the then President of the Italian Chamber of Deputies Laura Boldrini of being "friends" with the perpetrators of the 2017 Barcelona attacks.
 In subsequent tweets, he claimed that the post was in response to Boldrini's meeting with far-right Ukrainian politician Andriy Parubiy, whom Lilin accused of being in league with Islamic terrorists.
 Boldrini, after initially ignoring the tweet, sued Lilin for libel after he had given subsequent interviews claiming that she supported Nazis and ISIS.

 On 9 August 2024, Lilin uploaded a video on his YouTube channel in which he claimed that his Italian passport had been confiscated and that he had "escaped" Italy on account of legal inquiries and of being declared a Russian foreign agent.
 An investigation into Lilin's finances by the Italian UIF (Unità di Informazione Finanziaria) found that he had been receiving substantial undeclared cash payments over a two year period, 70% of which from untraceable sources paid through Russian cryptocurrency channels.

 On 19 August 2024, it was announced by Tommaso Foti that Brothers of Italy would open a parliamentary inquiry into death threats Lilin posted on his YouTube channel against journalists Stefania Battistini and Simone Traini for their coverage of the August 2024 Kursk Oblast incursion.
 In October 2025, Lilin was summoned directly to the Milan Courthouse to stand trial, bypassing a preliminary hearing.

 During the "Voices from the Donbass" conference in Genoa on 1 March 2025, Lilin attracted media attention for expressing anger over a comedy sketch by Luca Bizzarri and Paolo Kessisoglu which mocked pro-Kremlin Italian journalist Vincenzo Lorusso, stating "I get it, the jokes, the satire, I do them too, but when I see two bored, useless, intellectually limited characters ... who mock those who report real information from the war, I feel like smashing both of their skulls".
 Bizzarri would later express disappointment that no politicians denounced Lilin's words.

 Personal life

-Lilin has two daughters from separate women.
+Lilin has two daughters from different women.
 In 2022, he was in a relationship with a Milan-based woman from his native Bender who owns a cosmetics company.
 In 2023 he started living in Saudi Arabia with an Italian woman associated with Red Sea Global.
 He is a practising Catholic.